morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/2-communicate-between-morph-and-ethereum.md

 description: Upgrade your blockchain experience with Morph - the secure decentralized, cost0efficient, and high-performing optimistic zk-rollup solution.
 Try it now!
 ---

-Although Morph is a Layer 2 solution built atop Ethereum, it remains as a separate and distinct blockchain.
+Although Morph is a Layer 2 solution built atop Ethereum, it remains a separate and distinct blockchain.
 Thus, it’s essential to establish a communication channel between Morph and Ethereum to facilitate the smooth transfer of assets and messages.
 The communication can occur in two directions: from Ethereum to Morph and from Morph to Ethereum.

 ## The Basics of Morph - Ethereum Bridge​